hartwigmedical/hmftools/isofox/README.md

 ### 10. Cohort frequency

 We have determined a cohort frequency for each chimeric junction, novel splice junctions and novel retained introns across a cohort of 2030 samples.
-The purpose of this is created to estimate population level frequencies of each of the 'novel' features.
+The purpose of this is to estimate population level frequencies of each of the 'novel' features.

 For each chimeric junction and novel splice junction  we count
 * Number of unique samples with 2 or more supporting fragments at that novel splice junction